Kinderdijk

 Rotterdam: Kinderdijk UNESCO World Heritage Entry Ticket

 Explore the windmill village of Kinderdijk, a UNESCO World Heritage Site.
 See museum mills and a pumping station, then glide across the polders on a tour boat.
 Journey back through time to a world of old Dutch windmills.
 Stroll through the centuries-old buildings of a delightful village, and see fascinating exhibits from different historical eras.
-Visit two museum mills, open-air displays, and a pumping station.
-There's also an interactive scavenger hunt for kids, a multi-screen film, and an app to make the most of your visit.
+Visit two museum mills and a pumping station.
+There's also an interactive scavenger hunt for kids, an informative film and exhibition, and an online guide with audio tours to make the most of your visit.
 Then, clamber aboard one of the inclusive tour boats.
 Glide across the polder waters as the many windmills of the village drift past.

 Rotterdam: Waterbus Ticket to Dordrecht and/or Kinderdijk